cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 It proceeds by constructing a verifiable and widely agreed history of everything that has ever happened on an append-only basis.
 Nodes independently construct a present state of the universe by reviewing the ordered history of every change (i.e. the transactions) that has ever occurred.
 The history of everything that has ever occurred moves forward in time as "lottery winners" announce new transaction blocks and these are accepted as valid by a consensus of network participants.

 Thus, transactions being included in blocks and those becoming part of the chain leads to the state changing and being amended.

+## Deterministic, Atomic Operations - All or Nothing

+In computer science, an event is said to be "Atomic" if it can't be split into smaller parts.
+For example, the statement ```x = y``` is atomic if the language guarantees that ```y``` cannot be partially copied to ```x```.

+In the world of databases atomicity is often specified by the developer by grouping multiple operations in a wrapper such as a COMMIT and ROLLBACK block to ensure that all of the steps complete or none of the steps execute at all.
+This method is often used to ensure database integrity.

+In the context of a blockchain, a "transaction" is a single instruction that is allowed by the protocol, signed as required by the protocol and sent to the blockchain through a local node that is connected to the network.
+Transactions are either completely successful or they fail completely.
+Generally, the actual result cannot be known with certainty until the transaction is included in a block to establish execution order compared to other transactions.
+For example, a transaction to send funds from Alice to Bob depends on Alice's balance at execution time.

+All nodes must arrive at the same conclusion.
+Given a transaction in a certain sequence, all nodes must agree on the result which means the protocols must be deterministic.
+Either the transaction was successful, or failed, and the effect must be indisputable.

+Therefore, blockchain transactions are both deterministic and atomic.

 ## Blockchain as a new computing paradigm